 Following the special committee meeting, the board of directors held a meeting to consider the proposal of Mr. Commisso and the recommendation of the special committee.
-The special committee reported to the board of directors on the special committee's deliberations, and determination and recommendation, and Barclays Capital gave a presentation to the board regarding its financial review of Mediacom and Mr. Commisso's offer, which indicated that Barclays Capital was prepared to render a fairness opinion with respect to the fairness, from a financial point of view, of the consideration to be Special Committee''s dediberation to the merger agreement.
+The special committee reported to the board of directors on the special committee's deliberations, and determination and recommendation, and Barclays Capital gave a presentation to the board regarding its financial review of Mediacom and Mr. Commisso's offer, which indicated that Barclays Capital was prepared to render a fairness opinion with respect to the fairness, from a financial point of view, of the consideration to be received by the public stockholders of Mediacom pursuant to the merger agreement.
 See "- Opinion of Financial Advisor to the Special Committee" beginning on page 19.
-During its and conclusions.
-After further discussions, at the request of the special committee, the financial advisors issued an oral opinion, confirmed in writing later that day, that as of November 12, 2010, and based upon and subject to the assumptions stated in its opinion, point of view to such holders.
-Mediacom's legal advisors then reviewed the terms of the proposed agreement, was fair from a financial point of view to such holders.
-Mediacom's legal advisors then reviewed the terms of the proposed agreements and reviewed for the board of the to such holders.

-their fiduciary duties with respect to the transaction.
+During its presentation the directors were given the opportunity to ask questions of Barclays Capital and there was a discussion about their analysis and conclusions.
+After further discussions, at the request of the special committee, the financial advisors issued an oral opinion, confirmed in writing later that day, that as of November 12, 2010, and based upon and subject to the assumptions stated in its opinion, the \$8.75 per share to be received by the public stockholders of Mediacom, pursuant to the merger agreement, was fair from a financial point of view to such holders.
+Mediacom's legal advisors then reviewed the terms of the proposed agreements and reviewed for the board their fiduciary duties with respect to the transaction.
 The board of directors then deliberated, without Mr. Commisso present, on the merger agreement, the voting agreement and the transactions contemplated thereby.
-After the deliberations were completed, in separate votes, (i) the special committee unanimously approved the merger agreement, the voting agreement and the transactions contemplated thereby, (ii) the independent directors of Mediacom's board of directors, including the members of the special committee, unanimously approved the merger agreement, the voting agreement and the transactions contemplated thereby, and (iii) the full board of directors unanimously approved the merger agreement, the voting agreement and the transactions contemplated thereby.
+After the deliberations were completed, in separate votes, (i) the special committee unanimously approved the merger agreement, the voting agreement, the voting agreement and the transactions contemplated thereby, (ii) the independent directors of Mediacom's board of directors unanimously approved the merger agreement, the voting agreement and the transactions contemplated thereby.